arw5902/medicine/README.md

 # Setup
 ## Video Processing and Model Training
 Follow the steps below to generate video files and run TimeSformer to obtain the model file.
 The commands should be executed from the MedicationDetector directory unless otherwise stated.
+Make sure the code runs in the correct virtual environment.

 1. Record medication-taking training video samples one at a time: